-7.1 Food and Beverage Sanitary Registration Law 26,842 (July 20, 1997) - Title VIII of Supreme Decree 007-98-SA (September 25, 1998)
+6.1.
+Food and Beverage Sanitary Registration Law 26,842 (July 20, 1997) - Title VIII of Supreme Decree 007-98-SA (September 25, 1998)

 The registration process must be initiated by a SUNAT registered company, in possession of a valid tax identification number (RUC).
 DIGESA registration information must be uploaded to the VUCE website (Ventanilla Unica de Comercio Exterior).
-This site handles formalities for goods transiting, entering or leaving Peru.
+This site handles formalities for goods transiting, entering, or leaving Peru.
 Requirements include:

-- Simplified Trade System Form (SUCE Solicitud Unica de Comercio Exterior) must be filled out on the VUCE website - A physical/chemical and microbiological quality analysis from the manufacturer's quality control laboratory or by a laboratory in Peru accredited by INACAL or any other international accreditation entity recognized by the International Laboratory Accreditation Cooperation or the Inter-American Accreditation Cooperation - Bromatological analysis results issued by a laboratory accredited by INACAL or any other international accreditation entity recognized by the International Laboratory Accreditation Cooperation or the Inter American Accreditation Cooperation - List of ingredients and quantitative compositional analysis of food additives, identified by their generic name and international numeric reference (SIN Code) - Conservation and storing conditions - Information about the packaging indicating the type and material used - Lifetime information of the product under normal conservation and storing conditions Identification system of the production batch - Labeling information - Payment of administrative fees
+- Simplified Trade System Form (SUCE Solicitud Unica de Comercio Exterior) must be filled out on the VUCE website - A physical/chemical and microbiological quality analysis from the manufacturer's quality control laboratory or by a laboratory in Peru accredited by INACAL or any other international accreditation entity recognized by the International Laboratory Accreditation Cooperation or the Inter-American Accreditation Cooperation.
+The microbiological parameters for food and beverages were approved by the Ministerial Resolution 591-2008/MINSA and are specified at the NTS 071- MINSA/DIGESA. - Bromatological analysis results issued by a laboratory accredited by INACAL or any other international accreditation entity recognized by the International Laboratory Accreditation Cooperation or the Inter American Accreditation Cooperation - List of ingredients and quantitative compositional analysis of food additives, identified by their generic name and international numeric reference (SIN Code) - Conservation and storing conditions - Information about the packaging indicating the type and material used - Lifetime information of the product under normal conservation and storing conditions Identification system of the production batch - Labeling information - Payment of administrative fees

 Along with the signed application form, the importer needs to present the certificate of free sale and use.
-The certificate is requested by the supplier; normally it is issued by a state's Department of Agriculture or a local chamber of commerce.
+The certificate is requested by the supplier.
 The label must comply with local regulations (see Section II - Labeling Requirements) and the registration receipt must be presented.
-All documentation must not be older than one year.
+All documentation cannot be older than one year.
 A Spanish language translation of the documentation must be attached.